clineamb/bootstrap-drawer/readme.md

 documentation is a work-in-progress, but feel free to checkout the example folder and use the quickstart to start using this!

+Also, had to change the name from "offcanvas" to drawer, because bootstrap-offcanvas was already taken.

 ----------

-As of Bootstrap 3.2.2, there is no "offcanvas" element - a drawer-like menu that goes off screen.
-This is an add-on to the core Bootstrap framewrk that adds various `.offcanvas` classes to quickly and easily create the offcanvas component.
+As of Bootstrap 3.2.2, there is no "drawer" element - a drawer-like menu that goes off screen.
+This is an add-on to the core Bootstrap framewrk that adds various `.drawer` classes to quickly and easily create the drawer component.

 This Readme is actually a quick start.
 [Check out the full documentation](http://clineamb.github.io/bootstrap-canvas) for detailed usage and style guide.